Contingent receivables and liabilities, and guarantee obligations

 Other contingent liabilities also comprise risks arising from litigation which had not been stated as provisions because the expected probability of occurrence is less than 50%.

-DB Group acts as guarantor mainly for equity participations and working groups (Arbeitsgemeinschaften), and is subject to joint and several liability for all working groups in which it is involved.
+DB Group acts as guarantor mainly for equity participations and working groups (Arbeitsgemeinschaften), and is subject to joint and several liability for all working groups in which it holds a stake.